trustt0/ClientSidedRobloxBuildingSystem/README.md

 # ClientSidedRobloxBuildingSystem
 HiddenDevs-Application-ClientSidedRobloxBuildingSystem

-This script implements a building system in my demo game, letting you to place and remove parts, shows a preview part
+This script implements a building system in my demo game, letting you to place and remove parts, shows a preview part, meets application requierments

 ## Instructions if u really need them